dineshraja07/GraphQl-study/README.md

    spring for graphql - for use graphQl
-   H2 database - just a embedded database spring reactive web - alternative for spring web to enable like webflux and netty server
+   H2 database - just a embedded database spring reactive web - alternative for spring web to enable like webflux and netty server spring R2DBC- reactive repository for the spring web flux to achieve reactive programming in spring boot to handle multiple request and enable non blocking I/O operations